 “These programs and services are critical to not only the physical, but also to the economic health of the city of Worcester.
-Please recognize the core value of public health—the prevention of expensive illnesses and injuries down the road—by ensuring that its programs are spared from devastating cuts,” said Dr. Stephanie Chalupka, public health researcher, registered nurse, and member of the Massachusetts Public Health Association in Worcester.
+Please recognize the core value of public health — the prevention of expensive illnesses and injuries down the road—by ensuring that its programs are spared from devastating cuts,” said Dr. Stephanie Chalupka, public health researcher, registered nurse, and member of the Massachusetts Public Health Association in Worcester.

 The letter also responded to recent public statements made by members of the City Manager’s staff in the media, alluding to the possibility of the city “forming partnerships with local hospitals, health providers, and colleges that have expertise in public health” as the sole means of compensating for the elimination of city services.
 The letter also emphasized the importance of community input in any plans to rebuild the division of public health.

-“While public and private collaborations such as these are essential for a public health department to meet all of the needs of a city the size of Worcester, it is vital to maintain independent government authority to determine health policy and priorities as well as provide coordinated services,” said Valerie Bassett, executive director of the Massachusetts Public Health Association.
+“While public and private collaborations such as these are essential for a public health department to meet all of the needs of a city the size of Worcester, it is vital to maintain independent government authority to determine health policy and priorities as well as provide coordinated services,” said Valerie Bassett, Executive Director of the Massachusetts Public Health Association.
 “Worcester needs to keep the ‘public’ in public health.”